Thread

 • Hardware CSMA-CA mechanism, automatic ACK response, and FCS check

-• Support for all CCA modes (ED/CS/Combined Mode) and per packet RSSI/LQI report
+• Support for all CCA modes (ED/CS/Combined Mode) and reports per packet RSSI/LQI report

 • Hardware AES-CCM security engine